CollinsNasongo/alx-system_engineering-devops/0x07-networking_basics/README.md

 # Networking Basics
-Networking allows errorless communication between computers In this project, I am introduced to the foundational networking concepts.
+Networking allows errorless communication between computers.

+In this project, I am introduced to the foundational networking concepts.
 These include:
 - The OSI model